Asynchronous Wait-Free Runtime Verification and Enforcement of Linearizability: Predictive runtime verifiability of and self-enforced implementations

 \begin{proof} As it is shown in Claim~\ref{claim-verifier-progress}, the verifier $\m{V}_\m{O}$ is wait-free, uses only \R/\W base objects with step complexity $O(n)$, and hence it satisfies the efficiency property.

-We now argue that $\m{V}_\m{O}$ is a strong verifier for the correctness of $\m{O}$, namely, it satisfies strong soundness and completeness; we also argue that it satisfies soundness for correct executions of~\m{A} and stability.
-Consider any infinite execution $E$ of~$\m{V}_\m{O}$ with an arbitrary input implementation $\m{A}^* \in \RV$.
+We now argue that $\m{V}_\m{O}$ is a predictive verifier for the correctness of $\m{O}$, namely, it satisfies predictive soundness and completeness; we also argue that it satisfies soundness for correct executions of~\m{A} and stability.
+Consider any infinite execution $E$ of~$\m{V}_\m{O}$ with an arbitrary input implementation~$\m{A}^* \in \RV$.

-\begin{itemize} \item Strong soundness.
-Suppose that there is a finite prefix $E'$ of $E$, whose last sequence of steps correspond to the steps in Lines~\ref{M08} to~\ref{M12} of a process $p_i$, and $p_i$ reports \error at the end of~$E'$.
+\begin{itemize} \item Predictive soundness.
+Suppose that there is a finite prefix $E'$ of $E$ whose last sequence of steps correspond to the steps in Lines~\ref{M08} to~\ref{M12} of a process $p_i$, and $p_i$ reports \error at the end of~$E'$.
 Clearly, $p_i$ reports \error because $X(\tau') \notin \m{O}$, where $\tau'$ denotes the content of $\tau_i$ of $p_i$ at the end of $E'$; hence $p_i$ reports the history $X(\tau')$.
 By Lemma~\ref{lemma-views-asyn} (1), $X(\tau')$ is a history of $\m{A}^*$, and hence is a witness for $\m{A}^*$.
-Thus, strong soundness is satisfied.
+Thus, predictive soundness is satisfied.

 \item Soundness for correct executions of $\m{A}$.
 Consider any finite prefix $E''$ of $E$, whose last sequence of steps correspond to the steps in Lines~\ref{M08} to~\ref{M12} of a process $p_i$.
 By Lemmas~\ref{lemma-tight-executions} and~\ref{lemma-views-asyn}~(2), $E''|\m{A} \in \m{O} \, \Longrightarrow \, T(E''|\m{A}^*) \in \m{O} \, \Longrightarrow \, X(\tau'') \in \m{O}$, where $\tau''$ denotes the content of $\tau_i$ of $p_i$ at the end of $E''$.
 Thus, $p_i$ does not report \error at the end of $E''$.